Interviewing

 If your phone interview is scheduled for 10am and the phone rings at 10am, assume it’s the company calling.
 The best way to answer the phone is “Hello, this is Jaylene speaking.”
 Don’t make the hiring manager wonder if your roommate picked up.
 An open-ended “Hello?” creates an awkward beginning to an already uncomfortable situation.

 Body language is still important when you’re on the phone.
 An enthusiastic stance or smile translates into tonal variety and pitch variance.
 Many recruiters will suggest looking into a mirror so that you can emulate a face-to-face conversation.
-But, if that’s too awkward for you, try positioning yourself in front of a softer reflection – a window or a computer screen (turned off, of course).
-Master the art of phone interviews with our expert tips.
-We provide valuable insights from a thorough research of market, ensuring you stand out in your job search.
+But, if that feels too awkward, try positioning yourself in front of a softer reflection – a window or a computer screen (turned off, of course).

 If you think you’ve got a red flag against you, be proactive in resolving it.
 For example, if you have a recent long gap in your resume, address it up front.
 A candidate whom Jane recently interviewed explained her missing year of work history right away (“I just returned from a year-long world-travelling sabbatical”), sending Jane from confused to impressed.

 With a little preparation, phone interviews don’t have to be scary.
 Or awkward.
-Don’t forget your own vested interest in this low-committal conversation: use this valuable time to pre-screen your potential employer as well – without ever ironing a suit.
+Don’t forget your own vested interest in this low-committal conversation.
+Use this valuable time to pre-screen your potential employer as well – without ever having to iron a shirt!

 I also really like the words of Paul Bailo, author of “The Essential Phone Interview Handbook.”
 He reminds us that “the last few words of a conversation are often the most remembered.
 So before you press “end,” say thank you and express your interest in the role.